kworam/ProcScript/README.md

 Block functions
 ------------------

 Each block function in a Proc is a normal JavaScript function.
-It is recommended that you give each block function a descriptive name.
-This makes Proc stack traces more informative and readable.
-If you don't give a block function a name, ProcScript auto-names it `block_N` where `N` is the index of the block function in the `blocks` array.
+You should give each block function a descriptive name as this makes Proc stack traces more informative and readable.
+If you don't give a block function a name, ProcScript auto-names it `block_N` where `N` is the index of the function in the `blocks` array.

 Proc locals
 ----------------

-Inside a block function, `this` refers to the Proc instance that is running the block function.
+Inside a block function, `this` refers to the Proc instance that is running.
 Properties of the Proc instance are referred to as *Proc locals*.

-For example, this block function sets the value of Proc local `x` to 'hello'.
+For example, this block function sets Proc local `x` to 'hello'.

 	function blockFunc () {
 		this.x = 'hello';
 	}

-A Proc local is available in the block function where it is declared and in any subsequent block functions.
-In a loop Proc, the Proc local is also available in any subsequent iterations of the loop.
+A Proc local is available in the block function where it is declared and in subsequent block functions.
+In a loop Proc, it is also available in subsequent iterations of the loop.

-Accessing Proc parameters in a block function
+Using Proc parameters in a block function
 ------------------------------------------------

-ProcScript makes a Proc's "in" and "in-out" parameters available to its block functions as Proc locals.  `blockFunction1` of `MyFirstProc` demonstrates this with the "in" parameter `input1`:
+ProcScript automatically creates Proc locals for each "in" and "in-out" parameter.  `blockFunction1` of `MyFirstProc` shows this with the "in" parameter `input1`:

         function blockFunction1() {
             console.log(this.input1);
             return PS.NEXT;
         }

-To set the value of a Proc's "in-out" or "out" parameter, set a Proc local with same name to the desired value.  `blockFunction2` of `MyFirstProc` demonstrates this with "out" parameter `output1`:
+To set an "in-out" or "out" parameter, just set a Proc local with parameter's name to the desired value.  `blockFunction2` of `MyFirstProc` shows this with "out" parameter `output1`:

         function blockFunction2() {
             this.output1 = [ "Hello World!" ];